robot-revolution/robot-revolution-zine/robot-revolution-0.md

 whats poppin friends and neighbors?

-as we all know robots dont want to be bad but sometimes they are just built that way
+as we all know robots dont want to be bad but sometimes theyre just built that way

 here are a few patterns to avoid when fabricating new friends